mapsacosta/EAFJupyter/docs/02_customization.rst

   in order for pip to work properly::
     export -n PYTHONNOUSERSITE

+  After adding this line, you will need to restart the notebook kernel for it to take effect.

 You may wish to set ``PYTHONUSERBASE`` to something other than ``$HOME`` to avoid conflicting packages from being installed when working in different environments.
 For example::